chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 Note:
 Scope of access, may include security, compliance, testing, operations.
-Q2.
 For example, all of your cookbooks are in VCS, but you have to create data_bags by hand.
-Q6. inconsistent means, not too much work or guesses involved into finding out the owner (commits done by root/jenkins are annotated)
-- Github commiters page, or cookbook metadata.md is updated.

 ## Chef Local Development